tfbrew/terraform-provider-awx/docs/resources/workflow_job_template_node_label.md

 ### Required

 - `label_ids` (List of Number) An ordered list of label IDs associated to a particular Workflwo Job Template node.
-Create new labels first with awx_labels resource type.
+Create new labels first with `awx_label` resource type.
 - `node_id` (String) The ID of the containing workflow job template node.

 ## Import